JimberSoftware/docs/devices/servers/servers.md

 ```

 Upon completion of the installation, a new `settings.json` file will be automatically created in the `/etc/jimber/`directory.
-This file must be completed with the token you were provided upon creating the server within the SASE Platform interface.
+This file must be completed with the token you were provided upon creating the server within the `Jimber SASE Platform` interface.
 This can be established with the following command:

 ```bash
 sudo jimberfw -config